 Open and direct communication is essential in our work and practice together.
 We are each entitled to straightforward, complete information when we request feedback regarding our behavior, standing, or performance within the community.
 We can expect, upon request, for this to be given by appropriate persons in the spirit of honesty and compassion.

 Students NYZCCC should feel they can carefully explore the Dharma and study the self in an atmosphere of trust.
-Teachers shall not disclose information they receive in dokusan when confidentiality is requested and agreed to, unless serious harm may result to individuals or to the Sangha if the information is not disclosed.
+Teachers and students shall not disclose information they receive in dokusan when confidentiality is requested and agreed to, unless serious harm may result to individuals or to the sangha if the information is not disclosed.
 Even when there is no specific request for confidentiality, such information is not to be shared casually under any circumstances by either of the people involved in the conversation.
 In the collaborative teaching process at NYZCCC, however, consultation among teachers regarding matters that are not strictly confidential may be appropriate.
 All those who engage in such consultations should make every effort to ensure it is done in a sensitive, fair and respectful manner.